gitter-lab/pria-ams-enamine/preprocessing/README.md

 1. They have the same `SMSSF ID`.
 2. They have the same `SMILES` i.e. the same rdkit canonical smiles.

-If two molecules have the same 'SMSSF ID', 'SMILES', AND 'PriA-SSB AS normalized % inhibition', then they are regarded as the same entry; one of them is removed.
+If two molecules have the same `SMSSF ID`, `SMILES`, AND `PriA-SSB AS normalized % inhibition`, then they are regarded as the same entry; one of them is removed.

 ## Merging Strategy:
 The steps of the merging can be summarized as follows:
 1. Process LC123 files: get SMSSF ID and SMILES, then record the % inhibition.
 Ensure duplication rules are applied to the Master DF.
 2. Process LC4 files: cross-reference LC4 molecules with the current Master DF; adding new molecules and duplicates.
 Add retests with different `Duplicate ID`.
 3. Process MLPCN files: cross-reference MLPCN molecules with the current Master DF; adding new molecules and duplicates.
 Add retests with different `Duplicate ID`.
-4. Finalize Master DF by removing duplicate ROWS based on 'SMSSF ID', 'SMILES', AND 'PriA-SSB AS normalized % inhibition'.
+4. Finalize Master DF by removing duplicate ROWS based on `SMSSF ID`, `SMILES`, AND `PriA-SSB AS normalized % inhibition`.
 5. Two molecules have missing SMILES (SMSSF-0046450 and SMSSF-0060022).
 Add their SMILES and FPS as discussed:

 |SMSSF ID       |  SMILES                 |